jman717/log4js-tagline/README.md

 log4js-tagline is an extension of the node logging package log4js.
 Tags can be created and used independently or in combination with other tags; the output can be directed to both a local file, console, datadog, combinations of both on the fly or none.
 Each tag itteration is incremented.

+Included object processing:

+* queueObj - Support for dynamic objects with all the tagline appenders
+* queueJson - Support for dynamic objects with all the tagline appenders

 Included tag appenders:

 * route - to display path or service name